wp-plugins/custom-content-type-manager/readme.txt

 = 0.9.7.5 =

 * Added Relation-Meta field.
-If you have customized any of your manager tpls (especially for any relation, image, or media fields) then please note the new function arguments for the thickbox_results() javascript function!
+If you have customized any of your manager tpls (especially for any relation, image, or media fields) then please note the new function arguments for the thickbox_results() and cctm_upload() javascript functions!
 It is recommended you rename your uploads/cctm folder prior to upgrading and clear your tpl cache (CCTM -> Clear Cache): this will force the default tpls to load, and then you can re-add your customizations.

 = 0.9.7.4 =